pauldeng/qt5-openwrt-package/README.md

 ## Target OpenWRT Versions

-* If you are running OpenWRT 14.07, please use the master branch.
-* If you are running OpenWRT 19.07, please use the 19.07 branch.
+This branch is for OpenWRT v21.02.

 ## Configure Qt Modules and Features

 You can see all the modules available by browsering the folders of Qt5 source code.
-For example, qtchart is a module under qt-everywhere-src-5.11.3.
+For example, qtchart is a module under qt-everywhere-src-5.12.12.
 You can modify the Makefile to disable/enable this module.

 You can see all the features available by following command.